tav/espians-planfile/personal-manufacturing-article.md

 > Creating Tools to Support the Personal Manufacturing Movement

+Notes:

-Invite people to the Manyfacturing event.
+* Invite people to the Manyfacturing event.

+* Talk about model diffing.